MrW0r57/MrW0r57.github.io/_posts/2020-05-26-information-gathering-with-parrot-5-2.md

 ## NMAP

-Nmap (Network Mapper) is an open source tool for network exploration and security auditing.
+Nmap (Network Mapper) is an open-source tool for network exploration and security auditing.
 It was designed to rapidly scan large networks, although it works fine against single hosts.
 Nmap uses raw IP packets in novel ways to determine what hosts are available on the network, what services (application name and version) those hosts are offering, what operating systems (and OS versions) they are running, what type of packet filters/firewalls are in use, and dozens of other characteristics.

-**I would strongly recomment to read its manual to know about its flags and usage**
+**I would strongly recommend reading its manual to know about its flags and usage**

 ~~~
 # nmap -h